henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 relationship-type:

-: a set of types that is in every instance of a relationship CIE to highlight what kind of relationship exists between the CIE the relationship is included in (e.g. associated_with_user, applies_to_session, seen_on_interface, associated_with_flow, contains_virtual_device)
+: a set of types that is in every instance of a relationship subject to highlight what kind of relationship exists between the subject the relationship is included in (e.g. associated_with_user, applies_to_session, seen_on_interface, associated_with_flow, contains_virtual_device)

 : References: none